Elektroney/Elektroney/README.md

 ## Technologies ⚡
-Anything aslong as i have the time to learn it
+Anything as long as i have the time to learn it

 ## Donations 🤲